ern0/swarm-player/doc/design.md

 ### Server

 Implement minimal functionality,
-just to support client auto-join feature:
+just to support client auto join feature:

 - written in Rust
 - clients can connect with websocket